railsadminteam/rails_admin/docs/ci.md

    sudo apt-get install hudson
 ```

-4. Install RVM for the user hudson with rubies ruby 1.8.7, 1.9.2, ree and jruby.
+4. Install RVM for the user hudson with rubies 1.8.7, 1.9.2, rbx-1.1.0, ree and jruby.
+Also install bundler gem for each ruby.

 5. Start Hudson:
 ```bash